STEM Thinking Skills Test

 Specs: 50 minutes timed administration; 33 graphic and scenario-based questions

-Deliverables – Group graphics with statistical summary of scores; Excel spreadsheet of responses of all custom questions, and all scores for each person tested.
-Optional individual score reports for trainers and trainees.
+Deliverables – Group graphics with statistical summary of scores; Excel spreadsheet of responses to all custom demographic questions, and all scores for each person tested.
+Optional individual score reports for administrators and/or test takers.

 Results Reported, with a brief statement of what each metric represents: